-Kenyan opposition leader Raila Odinga was shoved into his vehicle on Tuesday as police fired rifles and tear gas to break up an opposition demonstration on the day of President Uhuru Kenyatta's swearing-in - at a ceremony which was itself marred by violence.
+Kenyan opposition leader Raila Odinga was shoved into his vehicle on Tuesday as police fired rifles and tear gas to break up an opposition demonstration on the day of President Uhuru Kenyatta's swearing-in ceremony, which was also marred by violence.

 Opposition leaders were addressing supporters after being prevented from holding a memorial service for dozens of people killed during months of election turmoil.

 Odinga had just finished speaking to thousands of supporters atop an SUV when police moved in.